mikeberon/e2e-rarecircles/README.md

 - Done - Implement a solution using one of the following frameworks: selenium, cypress, or playwright (note: we currently use cypress for our own automation tests)
-- Done - Ensure emails that you use are suffixed with +test[1..N] — eg. -> See commands.js/cy.fillOutRegistrationPage where logic for this is found pietro+test@rarecircles.com (note: we purge testing accounts on a recurring basis)
+- Done - Ensure emails that you use are suffixed with +test[1..N] — eg. -> See commands.js/cy.fillOutRegistrationPage where logic for this is found
 - Done - Provide commentary on how your implementation can be improved.
 - Done - Provide the generated report. -> This can be easily viewed in the cypress dashboard page